BigNoid/script.skinshortcuts/resources/docs/advanced/Templates.md

 Would set the property `$SKINSHORTCUTS[leftartwork]`to the value of `5` if any of the three rules match.

+By default, this property will match if any of the rules match.
+To only match the property if all of the rules match, include `<match>all</match>` as a sub element.

+Note, when setting a property based on multiple elements, you /must/ specify the propertyValue you want assigned - you cannot assign the property to the value of the menu items element that you are checking against.

 #### Fallback value

 If none of the `<property />` elements match, the property will be an empty string.
 You can set an alternative fallback value by including the following as the final element in a list of `<property />`'s